natnattt/Final-Project/README.md

 **data**

-This flder contains the data needed for your project.
+This folder contains the data needed for your project.
 If you want to generate or add additional data, you can place them here.

 **docker**